vidbha/maang-ai-helper/README.md

 ## Features
 ->Adds an "Ask AI" button to problem pages
 ->Stores user API key in local storage
-->Fetches problem statements automatically
+->Fetches problem statements automatically by scraping the Dom Structure and its elements.
 ->Saves chat history per problem
+->

 ## Installation & Usage
 1. **Download this repository**